momo009l/CS50-Harvard-2026_By.Momo/README.md

 # 📃 English Translation (ฉบับแปลภาษาอังกฤษ)
-## ☘️ What I'm Iearning From CS50?
+## ☘️ What I'm Learning From CS50?
 I started CS50 because I wanted to learn how to think before learning how to code.
 I wanted to understand what a program really is, what code looks like, how it runs, and how to fix it when things don’t work.
 My English isn’t that strong, but I wanted to begin with the structure, system, big picture, and the “why” behind it all first.